jspackiaraj/AY202223-WINT-CPP-CODE/WEEK03-CODE/01_SeriesExpansion/README.md

 ![Link](Assets/Images/Output.png)

 ## Discussion of Output ##
-In the code, we have introduced a string stream object which essentially treats the string as a stream, and we have the luxury of using it like we are using one of the many stream objects as __std::cin__ or __std::cout__.
-With intermediate member variables to capture values of the iteration, we are able to form a neat little table with the member variable __strOutputTxt__ and  __strOutputTxt2__.
-Because we are handling the same as string stream, we are able to use the methods exposed in __<iomanip>__ to modify the output.
+In the code, we have introduced a string stream object which essentially treats the string as a stream, and we have the luxury of using it like we are using one of the many stream objects as **std::cin** or **std::cout**.
+With intermediate member variables to capture values of the iteration, we are able to form a neat little table with the member variable **strOutputTxt** and  **strOutputTxt2**.
+Because we are handling the same as string stream, we are able to use the methods exposed in **\<iomanip\>** to modify the output.
 Note how the iteration progresses in the first run.
-In the second and thrid run, note how the display changes when string values of  __strOutputTxt__ and  __strOutputTxt2__.
+In the second and thrid run, note how the display changes when string values of  **strOutputTxt** and  **strOutputTxt2**.

-    __<iomanip>__ is powerful, and we will be creating text files and ensuring that the number of decimal places, precision in display and internal rounding to a level desirable for the program will be written out.
+The header **\<iomanip\>** is powerful, and we will be creating text files and ensuring that the number of decimal places, precision in display and internal rounding to a level desirable for the program will be written out.